Depleted Georgetown beats old Big East rival Syracuse 89-79

-WASHINGTON (AP)Three players left Georgetown with plans to transfer, and Syracuse coach Jim Boeheim thinks his old rival is better for it.
+WASHINGTON (AP)Four players left Georgetown with plans to transfer, and Syracuse coach Jim Boeheim thinks his old rival is better for it.

 Georgetown beat Syracuse 89-79 on Saturday afternoon after a rash of transfers plunged the once-proud program in scandal and depleted the roster.
 After coach Patrick Ewing told players they still had enough to put together a good season, Mac McClung scored 26 points in 35:45 of playing time, Jagan Mosely scored 16 in 36:46 and Terrell Allen scored 14 in 37:35.